strongloop/strongloop.com2/_posts/2001-05-04-information-for-blog-authors.md

 ```

 Where `YEAR` is a four-digit number, `MONTH` and `DAY` are both two-digit numbers,
-and `title` is the post tile, in lowercase, with spaces converted to dashes.
+and `title` is the post title, in lowercase, with spaces converted to dashes.
 For example, this post's file name is `2001-05-04-information-for-blog-authors.md`.

 {% include note.html content="This post has a fictitious (old) date so it